Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method: Density correlations for the equilibrium fluctuations

 One can derive similar form using linearised hydrodynamic equations in the Landau frame\cite{Minami:2009hn}.
 The density correlation function has three peaks as in the non-relativistic case\cite{mazenko2008nonequilibrium}.
 The peak around $\omega=0$ is called Rayleigh peak which corresponds to thermally induced density fluctuations.
 We note that the width of Rayleigh peak $\Gamma_T$ (Eq.(\ref{ray})) is the same as that of non-relativistic case except for the pre-factor $\frac{h_0}{n_{b,0}}$.
 The two peaks at $\omega=\pm C_sk$ corresponds to the acoustic waves and they are called Brillioun peaks.
 Note that there are additional terms (see the discussion below) in the width of Brillioun peaks $\Gamma_S$ (Eq.(\ref{bril})) which are purely relativistic\cite{Minami:2009hn}.
 These terms are proportional to the thermal diffusivity.
+The origin of additional terms appearing in the relativistic expression for density correlation function (\ref{corfun}) as compared to the non-relativistic one lies in the hydrodynamic equations (\ref{landau1}), (\ref{landau2}) and (\ref{landau3}).
+Being relativistic generalisation of non-relativistic hydrodynamic equations, the mass density appearing in the non-relativistic hydrodynamic equations is replaced enthalpy density $h_0$ and there are additional pressure gradient terms which are absent in the non-relativistic case.

 To bring out the genuine relativistic effects in the density correlations consider a gas of massless particles.
 In the massless limit $\zeta=0$ .
 Thus only shear viscosity and thermal conductivity terms contribute to the sound attenuation as,